mariadb-corporation/MaxScale/Documentation/Getting-Started/MaxGUI.md

 Realtime MaxScale logs can be accessed by clicking the logs icon on the sidebar navigation.

-## Query Editor
+## Workspace

-Query Editor is a SQL editor tool allowing to run queries on a server, service, or listener.
-The query results can be visualized into a line, bar, or scatter graph and exported as CSV or JSON.
+The "Workspace" page offers a versatile set of tools for effectively managing data and database interactions.
+It includes the following key tasks:

+### 1. Run Queries

+Execute queries on various servers, services, or listeners to retrieve data and perform database operations.
+Visualize query results using different graph types such as line, bar, or scatter graphs.
+Export query results in formats like CSV or JSON for further analysis and sharing.

+### 2. Data Migration

+The "Data Migration" feature facilitates seamless transitions from PostgreSQL to MariaDB.
+Transfer data and database structures between the two systems while ensuring data integrity and consistency throughout the process.